 The room is quiet except for the penetrating sound of the heart monitor.
 Jason finds himself counting the spaces between the monotone notes.
 Each time thinking of something he’s currently grateful for.
 One.
 Two.
 Three.
 His test came back negative.
 One.
 Two.
 Three.
-This has allowed him to finally visit Nathan.
+This has allowed him to finally visit Cameron.
 One.
 Two.
 Three.
-Nathan is still breathing.
+Cameron is still breathing.

 He nods without even realising he’s doing so.

 The nurse checks her notepad and looks back up.
 ‘My name’s Sophie.’
 She suppresses a smile behind her mask as if she’s trying to remain robotic when all she wants to do is show her humanity.
 ‘I understand you infected Cameron but have now tested negative.
 Is that right?’